About Yellowstone National Park

 Boating, canoeing or kayaking in Yellowstone’s many lakes can be a wonderful and relaxing way to enjoy the scenery, or catch some yummy fish.
 Permits ( $5-$10) and inspections are required for both motorized and nonmotorized boats backcountry permit is required for all overnight trips.

 Oh, in case you forgot, all of this AWESOMENESS sits on top of a MASSIVE VOLCANO.
+It is one of the world’s largest calderas.
 It is so big that a full scale eruption would cover the western US in 3 feet of ash and send an ash cloud around the globe.
 But don’t fret- it is not due to erupt for at least another couple of hundred thousand years.

 So while we are waiting, why not take advantage of the over 10000 geothermal hot spots that are currently visible for you to enjoy.
-The most famous- Old Faithful gets most of the attention, but there are so many more hot springs, fumaroles, and geysers that are so cool to see.
+Yellowstone is home to more than half of the world’s active geysers.
+The most famous- Old Faithful gets most of the attention, but there are so many more colorful hot springs, fumaroles, and geysers that are so cool to see.
 Many are right along the roads and have boardwalks to take you to the best viewpoints.
 No swimming, please!

 Simply driving through this amazing park is an amazing way to enjoy the scenery and have several animal encounters.
 From our car we have seen bears, bison, elk, deer, coyote, moose and many more.
 Nothing is ever guaranteed, but a driving tour is not a bad way to go- especially if you are short on time.